The Manager’s Guide to Performance Reviews: Examples, Insight, and More

 What Manager Performance Reviews are Not

 Part of understanding performance reviews is knowing what they aren’t as much as what they are.
-For starters, these aren’t situations where you are going to be able to resolve all the issues in one sitting or magically “solve” performance problems on the spot.
-You need to go in with a positive attitude and open mind and be ready to deliver both positive and negative feedback regarding their specific performance metrics, goals, and development.
+For starters, these aren’t situations where you will be able to resolve all the issues in one sitting or magically “solve” performance problems on the spot.
+You need to go in with a positive attitude and open mind and be ready to deliver both positive and negative feedback regarding your specific performance metrics, goals, and development.

 If management isn’t on board with manager performance review examples and they treat it like it’s just a part of “standard operating procedure,” employees aren’t going to be inclined to engage with the review process, either.
 Stop going through the motions and start capitalizing on the chance to create a continuous feedback process that focuses on helping everyone become the best professional version of themselves.